Funds to assist the community!

 What is SPCSF?

-The SPCSF (RAI) is a non-profit corporation established in 1999 to invest in the future of Sienna.
+The SCSF (RAI) is a non-profit corporation established in 1999 to invest in the future of Sienna.
 Designed to supplement and complement the functions of the existing homeowners' association, the Foundation enhances services and resources to the community through the sponsorship of programs, activities in and around Sienna.
 Additionally, the Foundation contributes to the community's reserve fund helping to offset major maintenance expenses as the community's assets age.

 Children's Catastrophic Fund

-Thank you for your interest in the Sienna Community Services Foundation (SPCSF) Childrens Catastrophic Fund.
+Thank you for your interest in the Sienna Community Services Foundation (SCSF) Childrens Catastrophic Fund.
 Sienna families with children who are facing catastrophic health issues may apply for grant funding to assist with medical expenses ($2000 max granted per year; applications may be submitted yearly).

 What is the CEF?